Really-Simple-Plugins/complianz-terms-conditions/readme.txt

 = Installation =
 * Go to “plugins” in your Wordpress Dashboard, and click “add new”
 * Upload the downloaded .zip file and activate the plugin
-* Navigate to Tools -> Terms & Conditions and follow the instructions
+* Navigate to Tools -> Terms and Conditions and follow the instructions
-* If you already have Complianz GDPR/CCPA Cookie Consent installed: Please visit Complianz -> Terms & conditions.
+* If you already have Complianz GDPR/CCPA Cookie Consent installed: Please visit Complianz -> Terms and conditions.

 IMPORTANT!
-Complianz | Terms & Conditions can help you meet compliance requirements, but you as the user must nonetheless ensure that you have all the necessary configurations in place.
+Complianz - Terms and Conditions can help you meet compliance requirements, but you as the user must nonetheless ensure that you have all the necessary configurations in place.

 == Frequently Asked Questions ==
 = Knowledgebase =
-Complianz maintains a continuously growing knowledgebase on privacy and legal matters on [complianz.io](https://complianz.io) = Can I translate the Terms & Conditions? =
+Complianz maintains a continuously growing knowledgebase on privacy and legal matters on [complianz.io](https://complianz.io) = Can I translate the Terms and Conditions? =
 The pages are [fully translatable](https://complianz.io/translating-terms-conditions/), but come standard in many languages.
 The Terms & Conditions will default to your WordPress language.
 For multiple languages you can use WPML, Polylang and other translation plugins.
 To translate directly to your language, help us out as an editor or translate locally with Loco Translate for example.
-= Can I edit the Terms & Conditions? =
+= Can I edit the Terms and Conditions? =
 You can always go back to the wizard to adjust your configuration.
 You can also edit the text by [unsynching with the wizard](https://complianz.io/editing-terms-conditions/) in the right colum of Gutenberg or Classic Editor.
-= Can I style the Terms & Conditions? =
+= Can I style the Terms and Conditions? =
 The Terms & Conditions have their own [CSS classes](https://complianz.io/styling-terms-conditions/), but by default will be styled by your theme's settings.
+= What are Terms and Conditions =
+Terms and Conditions, on the web, also known as Terms of Service or Terms of Use, is an agreement explaining the terms, rules, and guidelines to which a user must agree before entering a contractual relationship with the website owner.

 == Change log ==
 = 1.0.4 =